On the controller form for linear hyperbolic MIMO systems with dynamic boundary conditions: A hyperbolic controller form

 In \eqref{eq:mimo_hcf}, each block consist of a transport system whose output feeds into an integrator chain.
 However, the input of each block's transport system now depends on the system input as well as the \acs{pde} and \acs{ode} states of all blocks.

+Note that similar to the integrator chains from the lumped MIMO case in \cref{sss:lumped_mimo}, there exist different ways to split the overall system delays into the $m$ transport systems.

-In the following, we will derive several special cases of the form \eqref{eq:mimo_hcf} by specifying the functions $b_{i,j}^\star$ that define $\mat B^\star$.
+In the following, we will derive selected special cases of \eqref{eq:mimo_hcf} by further specifying the functions $\bar b_{ij}(\nfspatsym)$.